-CTIC is pleased to announce the upcoming 2020 National Recreational Water Quality Workshop, taking place April 21-24, 2020 at the Crowne Plaza West Loop in Chicago, Illinois.
-The workshop adgenda has been released, as well as a call for abstracts.
+The upcoming 2020 National Recreational Water Quality Workshop has been rescheduled, taking place October 6-9, 2020 at the Crowne Plaza West Loop in Chicago, Illinois.

 Who We Are